 Waves J37 Tape

-The Waves J37 Tape (link to check the price at Waves Audio) is a tape saturation plugin modelled after the EMI-modified Studer J37 4-track tape machine from Abbey Road Studio.
+The Waves J37 Tape is a tape saturation plugin modelled after the EMI-modified Studer J37 4-track tape machine from Abbey Road Studio.
 It has been developed in association with Abbey Road Studio.

 The Waves J37 is also featured in My New Microphone's Top 10 Best Tape Delay Emulation Plugins For Your DAW.